joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/011-HA-and-DR.md

 - **Full Interruption Test**

+  - Most effective test, but its also has most impact to operations
   - Shuts down primary site, relies entirely on the alternate site.
   - More disruptive and costly compared to a parallel test.

-- **Checklist Reviews**

-  - Evaluates procedures and protocols, not technical recovery aspects.

-### Disaster Recovery Plan
+### DR Plan

 Organizations often maintain diverse documents for different audiences in their Disaster Recovery Planning (DRP) efforts.
 These include: